A regular $n$-gon spiral: Spiral convergence

-As claimed, we find that the distance between arbitrary points $U(nr)$ and $U(n)$ in the $n \to \infty$ limit is sinusoidally dependent on the distance parameter $r$ (\ref{Blim}).
-Since $U(n) = \vn{\ell_0}{2n}$, equation \ref{Blim} shows that all evenly indexed points on the spiral converge to a circle with diameter 1 (Fig. \ref{n=0_spiral}).
-By explicitly constructing the circle through $\vn{\ell_0}{2n-2}, \vn{\ell_0}{2n},$ and $\vn{\ell_0}{2n+2},$ we can readily show that $\vn{\ell_0}{2n+1}$ is on this circle in the $n \to \infty$ limit, which confirms that the odd spiral points converge to the same circle.
+As claimed, the distance between arbitrary points $U(nr)$ and $U(n)$ in the $n \to \infty$ limit is sinusoidally dependent on the distance parameter $r$.
+Since $U(n) = \vn{\ell_0}{2n}$, Equation \ref{Blim1} shows that all evenly indexed points on the spiral converge to a circle with diameter 1 (Fig. \ref{n=0_spiral}).
+By explicitly constructing the circle through $\vn{\ell_0}{2n-2}, \vn{\ell_0}{2n},$ and $\vn{\ell_0}{2n+2},$ it is straightforward to show that $\vn{\ell_0}{2n+1}$ is on this circle in the $n \to \infty$ limit, which confirms that the odd spiral points converge to the same circle.

 This concludes the proof of Theorem \ref{thm1}.

 \end{proof}